Gerodote/CHI-academy_cpp/README.md

 4. write a matrix library that can be constexpr, have +-, can be compared, can be calculated rank, can be printed in different ways depending on internal type of the matrix. if internal type is a string type, then matrix can be printed only using separator | . if there's needed an arithmetic stuff, then if there's a string type, calculate it length.
 Because of strange requirement to make a test in main.cpp, it's done without any test framework.
 No external lib used.
 5. rewrite lab3 in threadsafe manner with logging and write a really specific test.
 Here's used boost::log library, so the code have the boost license.

 Also, I got a certificate from the course.
-I won't show it here.
+I won't present it here.
 Maybe in-person, if you want, I can show you.